SteveRBolton/northants-website/frontend/README.md

 # Northants Web Frontend

 This is the Northants web frontend.
-It is built in [Next.js](https://nextjs.org) and [Apollo graphql](https://www.apollographql.com/)
+It is built in [Next.js](https://nextjs.org) and uses [Apollo GraphQL](https://www.apollographql.com/)

-This application combines data from the northants cms [TODO add link]() and theming from [northants design system](https://github.com/FutureNorthants/northants-design-system) in a web application.
+## Dependencies.

+You will need [Node](https://nodejs.org/) and [yarn](https://yarnpkg.com/lang/en/) installed globally on your development machine.
+Assuming you are using a Mac then these can be installed using [Homebrew](https://brew.sh/) with `brew install node yarn`

+If correctly setup then `which yarn` should return a file path to an executable.

 ## Getting Started